Alex Speas: Texas Rangers

 Speas was drafted by the Texas Rangers in the 2nd round, with the 63rd overall selection, of the 2016 MLB draft.
 He signed with Texas for a $1,024,900 signing bonus.

 Speas spent his debut season of 2016 with the AZL Rangers of the Rookie-level Arizona League, recording eight scoreless innings over four appearances.
 In 2017, Speas played for the Spokane Indians of the Low–A Northwest League, going 1–6 with a 6.15 earned run average (ERA) over 33 2/3 innings in 16 games (7 starts).
 Speas was transitioned to a full-time relief role in 2018, and went 2–0 with a 2.20 ERA and 49 strikeouts over 28 2/3 innings for the Hickory Crawdads of the Single–A South Atlantic League.
 His season was cut short that June when he underwent Tommy John surgery after suffering a torn ulnar collateral ligament of elbow joint.
 Speas spent the majority of the 2019 season rehabbing his elbow to full health, making just two appearances for the AZL Rangers.
 Once returned to full health in 2019, Speas was clocked throwing as hard as 102 mph.
 Speas did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Speas split the 2021 season between the ACL Rangers and the with the Frisco RoughRiders of the Double-A Central, going a combined 2–3 with an 11.15 ERA over 15 1/3 innings.
+Speas split the 2021 season between the ACL Rangers and the Frisco RoughRiders of the Double-A Central, going a combined 2–3 with an 11.15 ERA over 15 1/3 innings.

 Speas spent the 2022 season on the restricted list, as he stepped away from playing.
 He spent the year working as a coach/instructor at Combine Academy in Lincolnton, North Carolina, which brands itself as an international boarding school and professional sports performance center.
 Speas returned to the Rangers organization and was assigned back to Frisco to open the 2023 season.
 He was promoted to the Round Rock Express of the Triple-A Pacific Coast League on June 27, after posting a 3–0 record with a 0.64 ERA and 47 strikeouts over 28 1/3 innings.

 After five games with Round Rock, on July 19, 2023, Texas selected Speas' contract and promoted him to the major leagues for the first time.
 He made his MLB debut that day versus the Tampa Bay Rays, throwing 1 2/3 scoreless innings in relief.
 He recorded 3 swinging strikeouts, including the first batter he faced, Wander Franco.
 In only three games for Texas, he struggled to a 13.50 ERA with four strikeouts in two innings pitched.
 On September 30, Speas was designated for assignment following the promotion of Matt Bush.